MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 ## Install the AI Toolkit extension for Visual Studio Code

 As a developer, you may spend some time working in the Foundry portal; but you're also likely to spend a lot of time in Visual Studio Code.
-The Extension for Microsoft Foundry provides a convenient way to work with Foundry project resources without leaving the development environment.
+The AI Toolkit extension provides a convenient way to work with Foundry project resources without leaving the development environment.

 1. Open Visual Studio Code, and in the navigation bar on the left, view the **Extensions** page.